strongloop/strongloop.com2/_posts/2001-05-04-information-for-blog-authors.md

 ```

 ## Headings

+Note that titles and headers should be primarily upper case as per [this style guide](https://www.bkacontent.com/how-to-correctly-use-apa-style-title-case/).
+Please follow MLA Style for capitalization: Capitalize Major Words and Those With Four or More Letters.

 You can use standard markdown headings as follows:
 - Top-level headings should be a Head2: Use markdown `##`.
 It's not a Head1 because that's used for the blog/page title.